jeremyraby/courseNotes/tableau/tableau.md

 *Format Pane*: The Format pane is on the left side of the workbook, and it contains various formatting settings.
 It controls the entire view of the worksheet, as well as the individual fields in the view.

+*Green field*: Continuous, measurable, divisible data.
+Heights, weights, lengths.
+Generally adds an axis to the view.
+1 axis per field.
+Placing 1 green field each on the row and column shelf results in a scatterplot with only 1 data point (the sum of the two fields) - break it down by adding blue fields to the marks shelf.

 *Level of Detail expression (LOD)*: The level of detail Expression is a syntax that supports the combination of various dimensions other than the view level.
 With the help of detail expressions, one can attach multiple dimensions with an aggregate expression.

 *Marks*: Marks is a part of the view that visually represents one or more rows in a data source.
 It can be a line, square, or bar.
 You can control and alter the size, type, and color of marks.

 *Marks Card*: Marks card is on the left side of the worksheet.
 The user can drag fields to the control mark properties such as color, type, shape, size, label, detail, and tooltip.
+Refers to how data are displayed in a viz.
+Data are displayed as "marks."

+*Measure*: Quantitative data.

 *Pages Shelf*: Page shelf is on the left side of the view.
 With the help of the page shelf, you can split a view into a sequence of pages based on the values and members in a continuous or discrete field.
 Adding a field with the pages shelf is similar to adding a field in rows shelf.
 For each new row, a new page is created.